 The SaaS Side

 Nathan questions Kyle on the SaaS platform opportunity, something that hasn’t publicly launched yet.
 Kyle explains that Fuel, the name of the SaaS platform, is a market and competitive intelligence platform and that York IE’s analysts and account managers use it for market research and analysis — meaning that we’re the first beta customer.
-Kyles informs Nathan on when he thinks it will be the right time to release Fuel publically to the market for individual, team, and enterprise account access and how it’s operator-first capabilities uniquely differentiate from other platforms or analyst firms in the market.
+Kyles informs Nathan on when he thinks it will be the right time to release Fuel publicly to the market for individual, team, and enterprise account access and how it’s operator-first capabilities uniquely differentiate from other platforms or analyst firms in the market.

 The Native Advisory Services Practice